A great, tart cocktail with pisco and lemon juice!

 - 1 1/2 oz Pisco

 - 1 egg white

-- Do a dry shake in a mixer with all ingredients.
+Do a dry shake in a shaker with all ingredients.

-- Pour into cocktail glass or rocks glass.
-Salud!
+Pour into a cocktail glass or a rocks glass.

 Interested in stocking your own home bar?
 Make sure to see our favorites at our Amazon Store!

 If you liked this recipe, don’t forget to subscribe for new (and of course free) recipes by entering your email address on the side bar (and get all the recipes delivered to your inbox when we post), so you don’t miss out on a thing.
 You can find us on Facebook, Instagram, Pinterest and Twitter!